My personal opinions of various air rifles

 Weihrauch HW100BP .177 Full length Bull Pup PCP giving me the full length rifle barrel and higher shot count cylinder of my current full length HW100T but in a shorter package for general and competition target work (and possibly longer range hunting) replacing my HW100T

 Weihrauch HW100BPK .22 carbine Bull Pup PCP for short range vermin control for maximum stopping power and minimum over penetration in as quiet and short a package as possible plus use with my DIY night vision kit so side lever cocking more convenient.
-This would replace my Air Arms S410F .22 which is great except for the bolt action cocking catching on my night vision kit.
+This would replace my Air Arms S410F .22 which is great, and lighter, except for the bolt action cocking catching on my DIY night vision kit.